-When Morrison Homes broke ground on its second phase in Pleasanton Valley — the Walnut Grove Series — it did so with a nod to the land’s past.
+When Morrison Homes broke ground on its second phase in Pleasanton Valley — the Walnut Grove series — it did so with a nod to the land’s past.
 Built between 1966 and 1968, the homes were sited on generous lots — many measuring over 11,000 square feet — and often came with a quiet legacy: up to six mature walnut trees left from the original orchard.
 These weren’t just new homes; they were new roots planted in old soil.

 Pleasanton in the mid-to-late 1960s was undergoing a slow but steady transformation.
 While nearby Dublin was developing its first shopping centers and San Ramon remained mostly pasture, Pleasanton was emerging as a town with modern schools, growing families, and a suburban identity still grounded in rural character.
 It was a time when Sunset Magazine was inspiring backyards, vinyl floors were replacing linoleum, and kids rode bikes without helmets to brand-new schools like Walnut Grove Elementary — just blocks from the new model homes.